-If your loved one has any unexplained injuries or you suspect that they are being neglected in a nursing home, it is important to take action quickly by calling an experienced nursing home negligence prevention lawyer.
+If your loved one has any unexplained injuries or you suspect that they are being neglected in a nursing home, it is important to take action quickly by calling our experienced Hackensack nursing home abuse lawyers.
 Our goals are twofold in these cases.
 We work tirelessly to:

 - Keep nursing home residents safe, whether by removing them from the home or making sure they receive adequate care going forward, and